SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/associates-filter-group.md

 ## Show only users that can log in

-Select this option to show only users that are active (i.e. have not been deactivated).
+Select this option to show only users that are active (have not been deactivated).

 ## Filtering the list